-This has never felt more true and accurate to me until a few months ago an idea came and invited me to write a story.
+This has never felt more true and accurate to me than when a few months ago an idea came and invited me to write a story.
 I agreed and we have become playful partners with it.
 Some days the story doesn’t let me sleep because it just overflows my mind with sentences and words, and then other times – days or weeks pass, and I feel the story rest or patiently wait for our next rendezvous.
-You can find the story that I have shared so far on Instagram (I am adding the pages under the hashtag #thegirlwhowantedtobeashaman).
-Allow me please to share a little snippet of it here as well.
+Allow me please to share with you a little snippet of it here.

 The forest seemed quieter and emptier as many places tend to be early on Sunday mornings, yet there was an unmistakable feeling that it was awake and aware of her presence.
 The girl looked around but all she could see was tall dark flickering tree trunks.
 Many many of them.